 – A coffee table with drawers is ideal for throwing things in to tidy the space when unexpected visitors call

-– A trunk is also a great addition and can morph into all kinds of storage solutions over the years, from a toy chest to a place where magazines are kept and other essential items.
+– A trunk is also a great addition.
+It can morph into all kinds of storage solutions over the years.
+From a toy chest to a place where magazines are kept and other essential items.

 Which of these space saving will you try?